 EDUCATORS: If you are a computing educator, please encourage your students to consider applying for the award, and also apply for the educator award yourself!

 CONGRATULATIONS to all of our 2017 winners, honorable mentions with distinction, and honorable mentions!
 You should be very proud of your accomplishments.
 This year we were able to award 3 categories instead of 2, allowing us to celebrate even more applicants' accomplishments.
 Another difference this year is that prior winners can now be awarded an honorable mention with distinction if they qualify for an award again, although you can still only be a winner once.
 That means you can now attend the ceremony multiple years, as both winners and Honorable Mention with Distinction are invited!

-AWARD CEREMONY: Both winners and honorable mentions with distinction were invited to our award ceremony on 4/01/17 at University of Maryland College Park, followed by an Arduino Workshop using the Flora board.
-All awardees received the Flora and its accompanying items and instructions in April.
+AWARD CEREMONY: Both winners and honorable mentions with distinction were invited to our award ceremony on 4/14/18 at University of Maryland College Park, followed by a workshop to learn new computing skills.

 FACEBOOK: All applicants have been invited join our Facebook community for Maryland/Delaware Aspirations.
 Use the Facebook group to connect with other applicants from the Maryland area, and to share opportunities.

 We are very proud of our five Educator Award winners: Kimberly Burton-Regulski of Eastern Technical High School (2017), Amanda Lattimore of Dulaney High School (2016), Michael Price of Springbook High School (2015), Daniel Fowler of Montgomery Blair High School (2014), and Bethany Petr of Thomas S. Wootton High School (2013).
 We are also proud of our Educator Honorable Mention, Stephen Sell of Clarksburg High School (2017).

 Please contact firstname.lastname@example.org with any questions about the Maryland & Delaware community.